RickCruzz/Spark-EssentialsRJVM/README.md

 selecting the columns that will be used in the `processor.scala`, inputing Datatypes into the Schema and replacing the " " to "_" in the column names.

-`generateSampleData()` -> Can be used to extract a sample dataset from the Silver parquet file.
+`generateSampleData()` -> Can be used to extract a sample dataset from the CSV file.
 Extracts a sample of the dataset and saves it in a parquet file.
 30% of the dataset is extracted.

-`generateSampleDataByYear()` -> Can be used to extract a sample dataset from the Silver parquet file.
+`generateSampleDataByYear()` -> Can be used to extract a sample dataset from the CSV file.
-Has a predefined filter: `YER >= 2020 and YEAR <= 2022` This filter returns approximately 45% of the dataset.
+Has a predefined filter: `YEAR >= 2020 and YEAR <= 2022` This filter returns approximately 45% of the dataset.

-And one function to return the main Schema to the dataset use. `schemaFile()`
+Also have a function to return the main Schema to the dataset use. `schemaFile()` And a Function to return a DataFrame with formatted desired fields to insights `fieldsDF()`

 ### processor.scala
 The function of this method is to have the main method to execute the functions defined in the definitions.scala